archlinux/aur/README.md

 If you *are* the current AUR maintainer, run `upload`.
 This will:

 * Run `update` (refer above)
-* If any changes were made, `burp` is used to upload the new version
 * If any changes were made, a Git commit and push is performed

 If you are the current AUR maintainer but used `tws_check_update` and it